 The collections of design and installations made by Micromacro have been presented at numerous international design events, including Beijing, Milan and Turin, as Beijing Design Week, Fuori Salone Sarpi Bridge, Ventura Lambrate, Oriental Design Week and Operae Independent Design Festival .

-Geometry Made Easy is a collection of lamps inspired by simple geometric shapes: circle, triangle, rectangle, square and star.
-The metal structure is made of ribbed steel armature, finished in matt varnish, accompanied by electric cables in the fabric.
-The beauty of simple geometric shapes, almost two-dimensional, is the essentiality of the shadows cast, made of lines.
+Geometry Made Easy is a collection of lamps inspired by simple geometric shapes: the circle, the triangle, the rectangle, the square and the star.
+The metal structure is made of ribbed armor steel, with a matte paint finish, accompanied by electrical cables in fabric.
+The beauty of the simple, almost two-dimensional geometric shapes lies in the essentiality of the shadows cast, made of lines.

-The collection Geometry Made Easy, selected and presented on the occasion of the Fuori Salone 2014 Ventura Lambrate in Milan, it is available on the website www.swartlab.com
+The Geometry Made Easy collection, selected and presented at the 2014 edition of the Fuori Salone Ventura Lambrate in Milan, is available on the website www.swartlab.com